kdnelson/Skippyzon/README.md

 ### My notes

-Standerdize the import list in each file
-Replace hardcoded text to using a constants file
+Add wait spinner on await middleware calls (add a temp pause till AWS services are attached) Use each folder indexes and call them.

-Implement Bootstrap and style everything, especially product grid, syle by component and not .css files Add cached user token
-Add Jest with 1 unit test
+Implement Bootstrap and style everything, especially product grid, syle by component and not .css files Add Jest with 1 unit test
-How to use each folder indexes?
 Add red slid after an item delete from cart
-Actions can use some better error checking replace error popups with an error page or banner Install and implement ESLint
+Actions can use some better error checking
+Replace error popups with an error page or banner
-Standardize all forms with same tab width
 Make the search bar on the home page find products